hwsmm/opentabletdriver.github.io/site/_wiki/Install/Linux.md

     > This assumes that you are in the directory in which you downloaded OpenTabletDriver to.

+    > zypper may warn you that the package isn't signed.
+You can either ignore or put `--no-gpg-check` before `install`.

 5. Refer to [this section]({% link _wiki/FAQ/Linux.md %}#autostart) for instructions on how to auto-start OpenTabletDriver on boot.

 ## Arch Linux {#arch}